saifeemustafaq/mentorship/cohort_2/jkavita8935@outlook.com/Kavita_Jagtap_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

  Enforce penalties for SLA violation if there is any party violating contract terms, the corresponding penalty clauses are invoked and     executed.

+ ---

+ ## Date:June 21, 2020

+> # Who needs a service-level agreement?

+ - SLAs are thought to have originated with network service providers but are now widely used in a range of IT-related fields.
+Some examples of industries that establish SLAs include IT service providers and managed service providers, as well as cloud computing and internet service providers.

+- Corporate IT organizations, particularly those who have embraced IT service management, enter SLAs with their in-house customers -- users in other departments within the enterprise.
+An IT department creates an SLA so that its services can be measured, justified and perhaps compared with those of outsourcing vendors.

+> # What does the SLA actually cover ?

+Exact metrics of a service level are different among providers.
+Additionally they are different for individual services acquired by the end customer.
+The SLA commonly defines the responsibilities of the service in regards to availability and performance.
+Some of the performance metrics include:

+- Agreed service availability.

+- Agreed service performance metrics.

+- Agreed support availability.

+- Agreed support performance metrics.

+Clearly defining the service levels expected of the service provider helps both parties eliminate the grey areas often involved in the provision of services.
+The SLA defines the level of service expected.
+Within a service level agreement, it’s possible to include financial incentives for exceeding goals and penalties for failing to meet a certain level of service.
+Typically, telecommunication services are set with penalties for the provider in the event that they are outside the SLA agreed metrics.

+ ### **Service level agreements are also defined at different levels which are mentioned below:**

+ - Customer-based SLA

+ - Service-based SLA

+ - Multilevel SLA

+ ## Customer-based service level agreements:

+ The service provider and customer formulate an SLA based on the services that will be provided.
+For instance, an IT service provider     may help your business with its payroll system or billing system.
+The SLA defines that relationship in detail.

+ ## Service-based service level agreements:

+ All customers working with a service provider receive similar terms.
+If you have a mobile service provider (and who hasn’t?), it will indicate what services it routinely offers and what additional services are available to its clients as part of the package.

+ ## Multi-level service level agreements:

+ A single SLA can be divided into levels that specify a series of customers using a single service.

+- **Corporate-level SLA:**

+Covering all the generic service level management issues appropriate to every customer throughout the organization.
+These issues are likely to be less volatile and so updates are less frequently required.

+- **Customer-level SLA:**

+covering all SLM issues relevant to the particular customer group, regardless of the services being used.

+- **Service-level SLA:**

+covering all SLM issue relevant to the specific services, in relation to this specific customer group.

+ ---

+- ### **Service Level Agreements usually specify some parameters which are mentioned below:**

+1. Availability of the Service (uptime)

+2. Latency or the response time

+3. Service components reliability

+4. Each party accountability

+5. Warranties

+Service Level Agreements are like insurance policies in which the corporation has to pay as per the agreements if any casualty occurs.
+Microsoft publishes the Service Level Agreements linked with the Windows Azure Platform components, which is demonstrative of industry practice for cloud service vendors.
+Each individual component has its own Service Level Agreements.

+- ### **Below are two major Service Level Agreements (SLA) described:**

+## 1.Windows Azure SLA –

+  - Window Azure has different SLA’s for compute and storage.
+For compute, there is a guarantee that when a client deploys two or more role instances in separate fault and upgrade domains, client’s internet facing roles will have external connectivity minimum 99.95% of the time.
+Moreover, all of the role instances of the client are monitored and there is guarantee of detection 99.9% of the time when a role instance’s process is not runs and initiates properly.

+## 2. SQL Azure SLA –

+   - SQL Azure clients will have connectivity between the database and internet gateway of SQL Azure.
+SQL Azure will handle a “Monthly Availability” of 99.9% within a month.
+Monthly Availability Proportion for a particular tenant database is the ratio of the time the database was available to customers to the total time in a month.
+Time is measured in some intervals of minutes in a 30-day monthly cycle.
+Availability is always remunerated for a complete month.
+A portion of time is marked as unavailable if the customer’s attempts to connect to a database are denied by the SQL Azure gateway.

+  - Service Level Agreements are based on the usage model.
+Frequently, cloud providers charge their pay-as-per-use resources at a premium and deploy standards Service Level Agreements only for that purpose.
+Clients can also subscribe at different levels that guarantees access to a particular amount of purchased resources.
+The Service Level Agreements (SLAs) attached to a subscription many times offer various terms and conditions.
+If client requires access to a particular level of resources, then the client need to subscribe to a service.
+A usage model may not deliver that level of access under peak load condition.

+ > # ***Benefits of the SLA :***

+- Protects both parties.
+When internal IT deploys a new application, they work closely with end users to make sure everything isworking.
+They track application success by emails and phone calls, and if there is a problem they get on the phone with the vendor to solve it.
+However, it doesn’t work like that with a business customer and their cloud provider.
+An SLA details expectations and reporting, so the customer knows exactly what to expect and what everyone’s responsibilities are.

+- Guarantees service level objectives.
+The cloud provider agrees to the customer’s SLOs and can prove it reached them.
+If there is a problem, then there is a clear response and solution mechanism.
+This also protects the provider.
+If a customer saved money by agreeing to a 48-hour data recovery window for some of their applications, then the provider is entirely within its rights if it takes 47 hours.

+- Quality of service.
+The customer does not have to guess or assume levels of service.
+They get frequent reports on the metrics that are meaningful to them.
+And if the cloud computing provider fails an agreement, then the customer has recourse via negotiated penalties.
+Although these penalties will not necessarily replace lost revenue, they can be excellent motivators when the cloud computing provider is paying $3,000 a day while a service is down.

+> # ***SLAs features include:***

+1. Specific details and scope of provided services, including priorities, responsibilities and guarantees

+2. Specific, expected and measurable services at minimum or target levels

+3. Informal or legally binding

+4. Descriptive tracking and reporting guidelines

+5. Detailed problem management procedures

+6. Detailed fees and expenses

+7. Customer duties and responsibilities

+8. Disaster recovery procedures

+9. Agreement termination clauses

  > # ***Cloud uptime***

  - Uptime is the amount of time that a service is available and operational.
 Uptime is generally the most important metric for a